Policy Snapshot

 Windfall Clause

-A voluntary, ex-ante commitment by AI firms to donate a substantial portion of future profits if they exceed a high threshold could ensure that extreme economic gains are broadly shared rather than concentrated.
+Voluntary, ex-ante commitments by AI firms to donate a substantial portion of future profits if they exceed a certain threshold, to ensure extreme economic gains are broadly shared rather than concentrated.

 What it is: